Mira190/llm_deploy/cloud_llm_framework_report_en.md

 #### Alibaba Cloud MARS Entrepreneur Program – Major Upgrade in 2025

-- **Release background**: In April 2025, the "MARS Entrepreneur Program" was newly upgraded, aiming to support at least 1,000 start-ups within one year and provide millions of AI resource subsidies.
+- **Release background**: In April 2025, the "MARS Entrepreneur Program" was newly upgraded, aiming to support at least 1,000 startups within one year and provide millions of AI resource subsidies.
 - **Core Support Content**:
 - **AI resource subsidies**: Massive call subsidies (trillions of tokens) and thousands of hours of technical support.
 - **Basic credit limit**: starting from ¥3,500, up to ¥1 million cloud discount coupons.